canonical/cloud-init/doc/rtd/reference/datasources/nocloud.rst

 *******

 The data source ``NoCloud`` is a flexible datasource that can be used in multiple different ways.
-With NoCloud, the user can provide user data and metadata to the instance without running a network service (or even without having a network at all).
-Alternatively, one may use a custom webserver to provide configurations.
+With NoCloud, one can provide configurations to the instance without running a network service (or even without having a network at all).
+Alternatively, one can use HTTP/HTTPS or FTP/FTPS to provide a configuration.

 Configuration Methods:
 ======================